-- 3.48 The Audit Committee considers the work of internal and external auditors and the responses to audit recommendations.
-It also has responsibility for approving the Annual Statement of Accounts and its associated reports (which include this statement). - 3.49 The Audit Committee is politically balanced and has appointed an independent chairman; he is not part of the political structure of the Council.
-Members have reviewed its effectiveness during the year and feel that it makes a positive contribution to the Council's governance arrangements.
+- 3.45 The Audit Committee considers the work of internal and external auditors and the responses to audit recommendations.
+It also has responsibility for approving the Annual Statement of Accounts and its associated reports (which include this statement). - 3.46 The Audit Committee is politically balanced and has appointed an independent chairman; he is not part of the political structure of the Council.